Cormac88/PDA_Project_Covid-19/README.md

 ## Objectives of this Project

 The objective of this project is to synthesise and simulate some data about Covid-19 cases using the NumPy Random package and basing this off real data from sources such as the Central Statistics Office (CSO) and the HSE.
-The sample size will be 500 and the variables that I will analyse will be:
+The sample size will be 100 to start with and the variables that I will analyse will be:

 - Age
 - Gender